In acknowledging histories of the land where we live, we start by asking the following questions (based on this guide):

 This conversation needs to be prefaced by an acknowledgment that land acknowledgements are often made by, and are directed towards, non-Native peoples who may be unaware of the full complexities of received histories and much needed corrections.
 We hope that this research guide might help us meaningfully engage with these questions.

-Land acknowledgments are not acts of self-granted absolution.There are many indigenous peoples living in New York City, from here and from other lands.
-This is not just a gesture towards the past.
+Land acknowledgments are not acts of self-granted absolution.There are many indigenous peoples living in New York City, to here and from other lands.
+Land acknowledgements should not be performative, virtue signaling, statements.

 "White man, hear me!
 History, as nearly no one seems to know, is not merely something to be read.
 And it does not refer merely, or even principally, to the past.
 On the contrary, the great force of history comes from the fact that we carry it within us, are unconsciously controlled by it in many ways, and history is literally present in all that we do.
 It could scarcely be otherwise, since it is to history that we owe our frames of reference, our identities, and our aspirations.
 And it is with great pain and terror that one begins to realize this.
 In great pain and terror one begins to assess the history which has placed one where one is and formed one's point of view.
 In great pain and terror because, therefore, one enters into battle with that historical creation, Oneself, and attempts to recreate oneself according to a principle more humane and more liberating; one begins the attempt to achieve a level of personal maturity and freedom which robs history of its tyrannical power, and also changes history."
 [Baldwin, J. (1985).
 White Man's Guilt.
 In Selected Articles from The Price of the Ticket: Collected Nonfiction 1948-1985 (pp. 115-120).
 New York, NY: St. Martin's Marek.
 Retrieved from Black Thought and Culture database.]